unicitynetwork/alpha-miner/README.md

 The software has been tested on Linux, Windows, macOS and on Intel/AMD x86-64 and ARM64 processors.

-ALpha uses RandomX 1.2.1 as it's mining algorithm
+Alphaminer uses RandomX 1.2.1 as it's mining algorithm

 ## Features